s-broda/nmt/README.md

 ```
 pip install -r requirements.txt
 ```
+Please also install [git lfs](https://github.com/git-lfs/git-lfs/wiki/Installation) as this repository uses it to version checkpoints of pretrained models.

 ### Training a model
 To train a model named model_test with default parameters run (with ```path2wd``` as the path to nmt directory):